Special Event Permits

 |A certificate of liability insurance naming the City of Silverton as an additional insured will be required (often obtained through homeowners or event insurance companies).

-A $50.00 special event permit application fee (waived for non-profit organizations) is required.
+A $50.00 special event permit application fee (waived for non-profit organizations or events under 100 people) is required.